-There are currently two existing innovation zones with governance innovations:
+There are currently three existing innovation zones with governance innovations:

 - Luminary Learning Network (LLN): The district’s first iZone is designed to empower school leaders and teachers with the autonomy needed to design and run excellent schools.
 The LLN currently has five member schools.

 - Northeast Denver Innovation Zone (NDIZ): The district’s second iZone is designed to empower innovation schools in Northeast Denver to collectively leverage flexibilities, resources, and human capital in order to deliver an excellent education to students in schools that are committed to inclusivity.
 The NDIZ currently has four member schools.